retrozinndev/colorshell/README.md

 ![Neovim](repo/shots/neovim.png)

 ## 🎨 Colors
 All the colors of the interface are dynamically generated from your wallpaper!
 This is possible by using [pywal16] (fork of pywal), a cli tool to generate color schemes on the fly.

 ## 🖼️ Wallpapers
 When you're at the [Installation](#Installation) process, you can choose whether to install the wallpapers.
 Or if you haven't, you can just create a directory `~/wallpapers` in your home `~` and put images you want to use as wallpapers!

 You can select any of the images inside `~/wallpapers` by pressing <kbd>SUPER</kbd> + <kbd>W</kbd> or by accessing the Control Center and clicking in the image icon on top.
-## :keyboard: Binds
-You can see pre-configured bindings in the [Wiki/Bindings] page!

 ### ℹ️ Source
 All wallpapers inside this repo are not made by me!
 You can find all sources inside the [`WALLPAPERS.md`](https://github.com/retrozinndev/Hyprland-Dots/blob/ryo/WALLPAPERS.md) file.

+## ⌨️ Binds
+You can see pre-configured bindings in the [Wiki/Bindings] page!

 ## 🌐 Internationalization
 This Shell supports i18n.
 Currently, it supports the following languages: